-Because of these properties, antimony trioxide is widely used as an additive in manufacturing other chemicals.
+These properties of antimony trioxide make it suitable for use as an additive in manufacturing other chemicals.

 Most common uses of Antimony Trioxide